kartamyshev/blog/posts/article-1.md

 date:   "2024-07-22 13:12:09"
 ---

-This is an amazing set of tools, including autocompletion, built-in wide used classnames and mixins etc, developed by talented people.
+[Tailwind CSS](https://tailwindcss.com) is an amazing set of tools, including autocompletion, built-in wide used classnames and mixins etc, developed by talented people.
 This comes, however, with a great cost.
-[Tailwind CSS](https://tailwindcss.com) adds another layer of complexity on the top of frontend development process which is already quite complex.
+It adds another layer of complexity on the top of frontend development process which is already quite complex.

----

 Let's take a look at **Advantages**:
 - Faster, comparing to maintaining native CSS, development.